Primer on International Investment Treaties and Investor-State Dispute Settlement

 - Government efforts to ensure foreign investment catalyzes domestic development.

 Who usually brings ISDS cases?
 Who usually defends them?
-Successful claims are typically brought by large multinational corporations: companies with over US$1 billion in annual revenue and individuals worth more than US$100 million have received about 94.5% of the aggregate ISDS-ordered financial transfers (93.5% if pre-award interest is included).
-The vast majority of ISDS claims are brought against low- and middle-income states.
+Successful claims are often brought by large multinational corporations: companies with over US$1 billion in annual revenue and individuals worth more than US$100 million have received about 94.5% of the aggregate ISDS-ordered financial transfers (93.5% if pre-award interest is included).
+The vast majority (86%) of investor claimants are from high-income countries, whereas the majority (66%) of cases are against lower and middle-income countries.
+Particularly, in lower-income countries, ISDS losses can have a significant economic impact (see here and here).

 Who decides cases?
-ISDS cases are typically decided by panels of three arbitrators, jointly appointed and paid for by the investor and the respondent state (one arbitrator is selected by each party and one selected jointly).
-Arbitrator selection is generally not subject to any qualification requirement (e.g. areas of expertise), nor meaningful conflict of interest or impartiality requirements.
+ISDS cases are typically decided by panels of three arbitrators, appointed and paid for by the investor and the respondent state (one arbitrator is typically selected by each party and one selected jointly).
+Arbitrator selection is generally not subject to any qualification requirement (e.g. related to areas of expertise), nor meaningful guarantees of independence.
 A small pool of arbitrators are appointed and reappointed in the vast majority of cases.
 Some arbitrators also “double-hat,” representing claimants in ISDS disputes while also sitting as arbitrators in other cases.
-This can and has led to scenarios in which attorneys have used awards they have issued as “arbitrators” to support their legal positions when arguing as counsel.
-(As noted below, the European Union is currently leading an effort to replace party-appointed and party-paid arbitrators by a standing body or roster of adjudicators and is also working to prevent “double-hatting” in treaties currently under negotiation as well as through the process at the United Nations Commission on International Trade Law).
+This can and has led to scenarios in which attorneys have used awards they have issued as arbitrators to support their legal positions when arguing as counsel.
+In addition, some counsel and arbitrators are paid as experts in other disputes, or as advisors to third-party funders of arbitration claims.
+(As noted below, the European Union is currently leading an effort to replace party-appointed and party-paid arbitrators by a standing body or roster of adjudicators.
+There are also some efforts to limit “double-hatting” in treaties currently under negotiation as well as through the ISDS reform process taking place through the United Nations Commission on International Trade Law.
+The content and take-up of those possible reforms, however, remain uncertain.)

 What do arbitrators consider in deciding cases?
 Arbitral tribunals look first and foremost at the provisions of the relevant investment treaty in deciding cases.
-Whether or not a challenged governmental action (or inaction) is consistent with domestic law (or even other areas of international law (e.g. UNFCCC, human rights frameworks, etc.) is generally not considered to be a defense to claims or liability under the IIA (but a breach of domestic law may be deemed to violate the IIA).
+Whether or not a challenged governmental action (or inaction) is consistent with domestic law or other areas of international law (e.g. UNFCCC, human rights frameworks, etc.) is generally not considered to be a defense to claims or liability under the IIT (but a breach of those other sources of law may be deemed to violate the IIT).
 Conversely, because treaties almost universally place enforceable obligations only on states, not investors, meaning that states can generally not initiate claims nor bring counterclaims in ISDS, an investor may win a case even if it has violated domestic law or other international human rights or environmental norms in relation to its operation of the investment.
-To influence interpretation, the state defending itself, as well the other state party or parties to the treaty (including the investor’s home state) can offer joint (and unilateral) interpretations to clarify what treaty provisions mean.
-But what a defendant state says about the meaning of the treaty is generally not binding (nor necessarily persuasive) for the tribunal interpreting the agreement.
-Tribunals may draw from prior ISDS decisions but are not bound by precedent.
+To influence interpretation, the state defending itself, as well as the other state party or parties to the treaty (including the investor’s home state) can offer joint (and unilateral) interpretations to clarify what treaty provisions mean.
+But what a respondent state says about the meaning of the treaty is often discounted by tribunals.
+Indeed, even when all treaty parties agree on the proper interpretation of the treaty, tribunals have departed from that interpretation in favor of their own.
+Tribunals may, and often do, draw from prior ISDS decisions but are not bound by precedent.

 What are costs to states of defending against these claims?
-The average ISDS proceeding costs $5 million per side in legal and tribunal fees.
-Complicated cases can cost more.
-For states defending multiple claims in short order, these fees can add up — consider Colombia, where 11 cases (and counting) have been filed since 2016.
+The average ISDS proceeding costs around $13 million for the claimant and respondent combined, including tribunal costs.
+Complicated and high-stakes cases can cost more.
+In TCC v.
+Pakistan, for example, Pakistan’s legal fees were nearly $25.5 million.
+It was also ordered to pay all of the over $59.5 million in legal costs incurred by the claimant, as well as the full amount of the arbitration fees, which was over $3.7 million.
+For states defending multiple claims in short order, these fees can add up — consider Colombia, where 17 cases (and counting) have been filed since 2016.

 first, to prevent persons of influence from buying up claims which might then be improperly urged upon Government officials; second, to prevent possible multiple payment of claims and avoid the necessity of the investigation of alleged assignments by permitting the Government to deal only with the original claimant; and third, to preserve for the Government defenses and counterclaims which might not be available against an assignee.